 Testing of CanSino's COVID-19 candidate vaccine begins in Russia

-MOSCOW/BEIJING, Aug 17 (Reuters) - A late-stage trial of a COVID-19 candidate vaccine from CanSino Biologics Inc 6185.HK, 688185.SS has started in Russia, registration records showed, as the Chinese pharmaceutical firm steps up testing abroad to close in on regulatory approval.
+MOSCOW/BEIJING, Aug 17 (Reuters) - Russia's Petrovax has started a late-stage trial of a COVID-19 candidate vaccine from CanSino Biologics Inc 6185.HK, 688185.SS in the country, records show, as the Chinese drug firm steps up testing abroad to close in on regulatory approval.

 The Ad5-nCoV vaccine already has approval for use by China's military after early and mid-stage trials, and further late-stage trials are being lined up for Mexico and Saudi Arabia.